 6. Don’t Overload Students With Homework

-Instead of homework, look for other fun ways to help your students learn the concepts and remember them.
+Instead of assigning them monotonous homework assignments, you can look for other fun ways to help students learn the concepts and remember them.

 7. Teaches Students Life Skills